"Magical" and "beautiful" are just a couple descriptions you'll hear people say about this Ugandan destination!

 The lake is located in south western Uganda, close to the border of Rwanda to visit this getaway.

 Coming from Kampala, the drive to Kabale town is about 8 hours.
 There are plenty of buses and minivans you can arrange to get you here.
 Groups in the past have booked with Jaguar bus (you can WhatsApp Gordon +256 781 544600) to help you get reserved seats.
 One group suggested getting regular buses for 30,000 schillings then getting the VIP seats on the way back for 40,000 schillings.
+The regular bus does take longer because it'll make more stops, so you're looking at about an 11 hour drive compared to the 8 hour drive on the VIP bus, but it's a more local experience!

 From there it's just a quick 5-10 minutes to get to the lake.
 The hotel room you book will likely have more specific directions on how to get there from Kabale.
 That will be your first stop to drop off your bags before getting out to enjoy the lake!
 They'll also be able to help you to know how to book any excursions.